 Greenfield - Kane is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Greenfield - Kane is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Greenfield - Kane who work in office and administrative support (16.67%), management occupations (14.52%), and healthcare (6.59%).

-A relatively large number of people in Greenfield - Kane telecommute to their jobs.
-Overall, about 10.22% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.22% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Greenfield - Kane is that it can take a long time to commute to work.
 In Greenfield - Kane, the average commute to work is 33.26 minutes, which is quite a bit higher than the national average.

-The percentage of adults in Greenfield - Kane with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.86% of adults in Greenfield - Kane have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Greenfield - Kane rank slightly lower than the national average.
+15.86% of adults 25 and older in Greenfield - Kane have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Greenfield - Kane in 2022 was $34,253, which is middle income relative to Illinois and the nation.
 This equates to an annual income of $137,012 for a family of four.
 However, Greenfield - Kane contains both very wealthy and poor people as well.